akhilsaini/seven-segment-parser/README.md

 ## Benchmarking

 	Benchmarking of the application is done on my local system with configuration <b>windows 64,8 GB Ram,500 GB HDD</b>.
 	You can refer the <b>benchmark</b> directory for the same.

 	Also benchmarking can be done on your local system also assuming <b>ab</b> tool installed on your local machine.
 	To bechmark the services just run the <b>gulp</b> command.

-  Note : Assuming you installed node.js and npm packages also in working condition.

-  Once you do the npm start command it'll automatically install the application dependency and start the application on the given port of 3000( default port).

 ## Specific Mention